 My husband was recently in a major auto accident.
 Another driver lost control of his vehicle and then, like a pinball, bounced around, hitting multiple cars.
 Luckily, my husband walked away without major injury, although his car was totaled.

-This was a real test of our insurance company.
+This was a real test of our auto insurance company.
+With the wrong company, a simple auto insurance claim can become a nightmare.
 While we were not thrilled at the thought of purchasing a new car, the initial settlement offer from our insurance company was reasonable.
 We were then able to negotiate for a higher amount, as the value of our car (pre-accident of course) was selling in the “used” marketplace for a slightly higher amount.
 Surprisingly, the check arrived within a week.
 Our insurance company proved to us that it is a responsible company by paying our claim quickly.

-We have since written a positive review of our insurance company on Clearsurance.com, but having gone through this experience, we wish someone would have given us more information about the auto insurance claims process.
-Here’s what you need to keep in mind:
+We have since written a positive review of our insurance company on Clearsurance.com.
+But having gone through this experience, we wish someone would have given us more information about the auto insurance claims process.

 1. Note your claims adjuster’s contact information